 Highlights

-- The beautiful town of Portomarín with its cozy streets, inviting restaurants, an interesting church, and stunning views over the lake Embalse de Belesar.
-A very interesting thing about the town is that in 1963 it was completely flooded, and some historical buildings like
+- The beautiful town of Portomarín with its charming streets, inviting restaurants, a beautiful church, and stunning views of the Embalse de Belesar Lake.
+The town it completely flooded in 1963, and some historical buildings like San Nicolás Church or Chapel de la Nieves were moved uphill where you can find them nowadays.

 Challenges